emre2345/spica/docs/content/guide/bucket.md

 }
 ```

-To edit an existing data, put `_id` of the data you would like to edit.
-To create, don't send `_id` in your request.
+To update an existing data, put `_id` of the data you would like to edit.
+To create, don't include `_id` in your request.

 ## History

 If you have followed the Installation guide and set your MongoDB replica sets correctly, your Spica instance keeps bucket data changes.
-It doesn't matter if you changed the data from the client, API calls or directly from the database as Spica listens to your database changes.
+It doesn't matter if you have changed the data from the client, API calls or directly from the database, as Spica listens to your database changes.

 ### With Client